Control certificate functions#

 \[ -2x_2 u \geq -k(1 - x_1^2 - x_2^2) \]

-Here, \(u_\mathrm{nom}\) is a nominal control input designed for other objectives (e.g., stabilization).
-The QP adjusts \(u_\mathrm{nom}\) minimally to ensure the system remains within the safe set \(\mathcal{S}\).
+Here, \(u_\mathrm{nom}\) is the nominal control input (for instance, designed for stabilization).
+The QP makes the smallest possible adjustment to \(u_\mathrm{nom}\) so that the system stays within the safe set \(\mathcal{S}\).

 Pause and think